- What is Clear Passage?

 Adhesions can block fallopian tubes, decrease function of the fimbriae or ovaries and restrict the cervix, making a difficult passage for sperm.
 In addition, tiny adhesions within the walls of the uterine body may cause spasm, inflammation or otherwise decrease the chance for implantation, or cause a miscarriage after fertilization.
 Ovarian adhesions can decrease hormonal function or block eggs from leaving the ovary.

 According to the American Academy of Family Physicians, pain is categorized into two types – acute and chronic.
-Acute pain tells you that your body is injured and does not last very long.
+Acute pain tells you that your body is injured and typically does not last long.
 It tends to resolve as your body heals from injury.
 Chronic pain can last for months or even years, interfere with your daily activities and significantly impact quality of life.
 It can lead to low self-esteem, depression and anger.
 We find that unexplained chronic pain is often caused by adhesions that form after a surgery, injury or infection.
+A great many of our patients come to us with chronic pain.
+Many have written reviews stating that we have given them back their lives.

-A small bowel obstruction occurs when the small intestine becomes partially or fully blocked, preventing food, liquids and gas from moving through the intestines.
+A small bowel obstruction is a life-threatening event which occurs when the small intestine becomes partially or fully blocked, preventing food, liquids and gas from moving through the intestines.

 Symptoms include pain around or just below the belly button, nausea or vomiting, swelling or bloating of the stomach (distention), constipation and the inability to pass gas with a complete obstruction.
 Patients with a partial blockage may have diarrhea.
 If you experience severe abdominal pain or other bowel obstruction symptoms, you should seek immediate medical attention.

-Adhesions (internal scar tissue) are most often the cause of a small bowel obstruction.
+Adhesions (internal scar tissue) from prior surgery are most common cause of small bowel.
 Other causes include hernias and Crohn’s disease, which can twist or narrow the intestine, and tumors that block the intestine.

 In the large intestine, cancer is most often the cause of a blockage.
 Other causes may include severe constipation from a hard mass of stool and narrowing of the intestine.
 Adhesions can also occur as a result of: